 When you bulk edit featured images in WordPress, you can sometimes end up using the same featured image for lots of different posts.
 These duplicate images can make your website look boring and repetitive.

-With that in mind, you may want to set your featured images at random.
-You can use the Quick Featured Images plugin to select different images from your WordPress media library.
-The plugin will then add these featured images to your pages and posts at random.
+With that in mind, you may want to set your featured images from a pre-selected group of images.
+You can use the Quick Featured Images plugin to select a pool of different images from your WordPress media library.

 In this way, you can bulk edit your images without creating lots of duplicate featured images.